Inca Coliblanco

 White-tailed Starfrontlet

-Habitat: Inhabits montane cloud forests and their edges, usually found at elevations between 1,200 and 3,200 meters.
+Habitat: Inhabits montane cloud forests and their edges, usually found at elevations between 1,200 and 3,200 m.
 Prefers humid, dense forest areas where there is an abundance of flowering plants.

 Behavior: Feeding on a variety of flowering plants.
 It may also capture insects in flight or glean them from foliage as a protein source.
 Agile and capable of rapid movements.
 They often hover while feeding and can perform complex aerial maneuvers.
 Males can be territorial, defending rich feeding areas from intruders.

 Breeding: Breeding activities are not extensively documented but are believed to correspond with periods of peak floral abundance.
-Females construct small cup-shaped nests from plant fibers, moss, and spider webs, typically located in sheltered spots.
+Females construct small cup-shaped nests from plant fibers, moss, and spider webs located in sheltered spots.
 Usually lays two eggs per clutch.

 Conservation Status: IUCN Red List: Vulnerable.